 There’s an additional urgency to this phone call because Emily and Henry have two underage children who are home alone: a 6-year-old daughter named Abby (voiced by Christiana Montoya) and an infant son named Oliver.
 The biggest problem in locating Emily is that she doesn’t know the license plate number of the van, and she doesn’t know exactly where she is on the road because she says she can’t look out of any of the van’s windows.
 The rest of the movie is about Joe’s race-against-time in his efforts to save Emily.
 There are some twists and turns (some more shocking than others) that happen along the way.

 “The Guilty” requires some suspension of disbelief when showing Joe as the only person who seems to care the most about finding this alleged kidnapping victim.
 However, the movie’s plot addition of the wildfire happening at the same time does make it plausible that emergency responders have to give priority to the fire at that time.
-There are some parts of the movie where Joe steps way over the line of police ethics to play judge and jury.
+There are some parts of the movie where Joe steps way over the line of police ethics when he plays judge and jury in his reactions.
 But when more details about Joe’s personal problems are revealed, it’s actually consistent with his personality and past actions that he acts this way.

 Gyllenhaal is the only actor seen on screen for most of the film, so his compelling performance is effective in depicting this anxiety-ridden situation.
 The voice actors in the cast also perform capably in their roles.
 The last 15 minutes of the movie cram in a lot of melodrama that might have some viewers rolling their eyes in disbelief.
 However, stranger things and more melodramatic things have happened in real life, so the movie isn’t completely far-fetched.